-Bruce MurrayCo-Founder and Former Chairman of The Planetary Society
+Co-Founder of The Planetary Society

-Bruce Murray is professor of Planetary Science at the California Institute of Technology, where has been on the faculty since 1960.
-He participated in the development and interpretation of television images of the first successful Mars probe, Mariner 4 (1965); the subsequent Mars flybys, Mariners 6 and 7 (1969); the first successful Mars orbiter, Mariner 9 (1971-72); and the first probe to Mercury (by way of Venus), Mariner 10 (1974-75).
+There, he helped develop and interpret television images of the first successful Mars probe, Mariner 4 (1965); the subsequent Mars flybys, Mariners 6 and 7 (1969); the first successful Mars orbiter, Mariner 9 (1971-72); and the first probe to Mercury (by way of Venus), Mariner 10 (1974-75).

 Heading up a 5,000 person operation at JPL, Dr. Murray led an extraordinary program with the Viking landings on Mars, the twin Voyagers encounters at Jupiter and Saturn, and the starts of Galileo to Jupiter and Magellan to Venus.